bryceadams/Recipe-Hero/README.txt

 == Changelog ==

-= 1.0 =
+= 0.5.0 =
-* Initial Release
+* Initial BETA Release

 == Updates ==

-They'll come automatically through the WordPress dashboard - just relax and cook.hose changes -- as long as the trunk's `readme.txt` points to the correct stable tag.
+They'll come automatically through the WordPress dashboard - just relax and cook.anges -- as long as the trunk's `readme.txt` points to the correct stable tag.

     If no stable tag is provided, it is assumed that trunk is stable, but you should specify "trunk" if that's where you put the stable version, in order to eliminate any doubt.